harmony-one/horizon/docs/ETH2_0.md

 #### NEAR to Ethereum watchdog
 The [watchdog](https://github.com/aurora-is-near/rainbow-bridge/blob/master/near2eth/watchdog/index.js) runs every 10 seconds and validates blocks on `NearBridge.sol` challenging blocks with incorrect signatures. *Note: It uses [heep-prometheus](https://github.com/aurora-is-near/rainbow-bridge/blob/master/utils/http-prometheus.js) for monitoring and storing block and producer information using `gauges` and `counters`.*

-*Note: Have not identified how the block submitters are rewarded for submitting blocks.
-Currently have only identified them locking ETH to be able to submit blocks and being slashed if they submit blocks with invalid signatures.*

 * [watchdog is started](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/commands/start/watchdog.js) from the CLI
 * [watchdog logic](https://github.com/aurora-is-near/rainbow-bridge/blob/master/near2eth/watchdog/index.js)